 PRS-080 has been designed to target hepcidin for the treatment of FID in anemic patients with CKD, particularly in end-stage renal disease patients requiring dialysis, to allow them to mobilize iron that is trapped in iron storage cells for use in the creation of red blood cells.
-We have also engineered PRS-080 so that following administration, it is expected to clear from the human body in less than one week, a much shorter timeframe than antibodies, which typically have a half-life of two weeks or greater.
+We have also engineered PRS-080 to have a half-life of less than a week, so that following administration, it is expected to clear from the human body in a much shorter timeframe than antibodies, which typically have a half-life of two weeks or greater.
 This half-life was achieved by covalently linking PRS-080 to a specific polyethylene glycol, or PEG, in order to extend the serum half-life of the combined molecule to desirable levels.
 Since hepcidin is constantly produced by the body, we believe that a frequent, e.g. once per week, dosing interval will be optimally suited to interfere with hepcidin function.
 A half-life of about three days and a shorter residence time than mAbs is then in turn more compatible with the dosing schedule.
 A longer mAb-like residence time is not seen as advantageous, but rather could lead to the accumulation of both the drug and the target beyond the typical residence time of hepcidin, resulting in large quantities of hepcidin bound to mAbs.
 We initiated a Phase I clinical trial with PRS-080 in healthy volunteers in November 2014.
-The trial is currently enrolling subjects and we expect to report the data from this trial by the end of 2015.
+The trial is currently enrolling subjects and is being conducted in accordance with German law at a clinical site in Neu-Ulm, Germany that belongs to Nuvisan GmbH, our contract research organization, or